 - High control modes: In this case, there would be the possibility of forming a subsidiary in the potential market, without having to enter into agreements with local partners.
 Thus, a local company owned and operated by Maurie & Eve under London law and taxation would be created.
-In this case, there would be high control, high risk, and low flexibility on the part of the brand. - between the parent company and a local partner, losing control and ownership.
+In this case, there would be high control, high risk, and low flexibility on the part of the brand. - Intermediate modes: In this case, knowledge and skills would be transferred between the parent company and a local partner, losing control and ownership.
 For example, Maurie & Eve could create a franchise, where it would grant the brand right to a partner in London for a certain period of time.
 A commercial and marketing agreement would be established where the partner, with experience, buys the goods from Maurie & Eve and provides capital and market knowledge for the development of the brand in the target country, eliminating the potential economic risks for the brand, as the brand does not have a high level of experience in that international market.

-• Low control modes: In this case, Maurie & Eve would carry out an export activity where multi-brand shops or department stores would sell its garments.
+Low control modes: In this case, Maurie & Eve would carry out an export activity where multi-brand shops or department stores would sell its garments.
 However, by not having control in this case, Maurie & Eve would have high flexibility and low risk.